Find a Lender-Approved Local Conveyancer in Washington

 Planning law solicitors in Washington regulated by the Solicitors Regulation Authority

-The practices listed below are a small selection of solicitors in Washington practicing in planning law.
-This should include advice on applications about listed buildings and conservation areas
+The solicitors listed below are a small selection of solicitors in Washington specialising in planning law.
+This could include advice on applications about listed buildings and conservation areas

 • Longden Walker And Renney (solicitors) Limited, 14 John Street, Sunderland, Tyne and Wear, SR1 1HZ